BeardedManZhao/algorithmStar/src_code/README.md

 * Support the conversion of image matrix objects to integer matrix space objects, and support the calculation operation of specifying the number of channels.
-* The convolution kernel in the convolution calculation operation function of the reshaping matrix space supports matrix objects composed of double matrix data types.
+* The convolution kernel in the convolution calculation operation function of the reshaping matrix space supports' matrix objects composed of double matrix data types.

 ```java